udamir/patchpack/readme.md

 // create patchpack instance and define schema types const ppServer = new PatchPack({
   State: ["clients", "objects", "foo"],
-  Client, // it is recommended to use class in schema
+  Client, // it is recommended to use class in schema (better performance)
   Object: ["id", "name", "foo"],
   Foo: ["baz"]
 })